Koopman neural operator as a mesh-free solver of non-linear partial differential equations: Experiments

-\paragraph{Zero-shot experiment on discretization granularity.} As suggested by Ref. \cite{li2020fourier}, a mesh-independent neural operator model can be trained only on the data with lower resolution to predict the data with higher resolution (referred to as zero-shot super-resolution \cite{li2020fourier}).
-In our research, we validate this property by implementing a zero-shot experiment.
-Same as our long-term prediction experiment, there are two data sets of the 2-dimensional Navier-Stokes equation distinguished according to the viscosity $\nu\in\{10^{-3},10^{-4}\}$ and one data set of the 1-dimensional Bateman–Burgers equation.
-The settings and objective of prediction tasks on each data set is exactly same as the long-term prediction experiment expect that all models are trained on a lower resolution and tested on a higher resolution.
-Tables 2-3 suggest the optimality of KNO in this task.
-See Sec.
-VI of supplementary materials (SM) for experiment settings.
+As suggested by Ref. \cite{li2020fourier}, a mesh-independent neural operator model can be trained only on the data with lower resolution and predict the data with higher resolution (referred to as zero-shot super-resolution \cite{li2020fourier}).
+In our research, we validate this property by implementing a zero-shot experiment and comparing between the KNO and the FNO.